 I invite you to continue supporting organizations and practices that are gentle to all creatures, both great and small.
 This sanctuary and U30X trip to Thailand is a great opportunity to do just that.

 My first trip to Africa was my first encounter with wild elephants.
 Mole National Park is the largest nationally protected parks in Ghana.
 Home to more than 90 species, the lions and elephants run wild, protected by poachers seeking their tusks.
 I took part in a walking tour and although nearly 10 years ago, I remember seeing an elephant in the wild for the first time as if it were yesterday.

 She was majestic, her size larger than any other living creature I had ever seen, and her spirit was gentle.
-I left the park that knowing humbled by the elephants and wanting to see them again soon.
+I left the park humbled by the elephants and wanting to see them again soon.

 The David Sheldrick Wildlife Center in Nairobi, Kenya

-One of my favorite non-profits, the Sheldrick Center is the premier orphan-elephant rescues and rehabilitation programs in the entire world!
+One of my favorite non-profits, the Sheldrick Center, is the premier orphan-elephant rescues and rehabilitation programs in the entire world!
 I don’t say this lightly...

-The center’s responders are the first on site when a elephant or rhino poaching is reported, or when one creature is in some kind of distress, moving quickly to save the orphaned babies and bring them to safety.
+The center’s responders are the first on site when an elephant or rhino poaching is reported, or when one creature is in some kind of distress, moving quickly to save the orphaned babies and bring them to safety.
 I’ve been fortunate enough to visit twice, and the babies, despite their traumas, are so carefree.